-I disagree, Only because last time around it was something commerce driven.
+First, I disagree whit “Industrial Revolution”, Only because last time around it was something commerce driven.
 Last time it was big business squeezing out the little guy.
 3D printing is the little guy squeezing out big business.
 So it is funny that they so readily adopt something that is quickly making most business models obsolete.
 By now I’m sure you are wondering, What’s the point?
 The point is this.
 You see headlines about 3d printing every day.
 What headline shows up the least?
 And almost never shows up attached to a small time business or entrepreneur?
-3D Printing in the medical field.
+3D Printing on Healthcare.
 I’m not crying conspiracy.
 Just the facts.
 3D printing is all over the medical world.
 You just don’t hear about it as often.
 Part of that is cause by the fact that the amazing things 3D printing is doing is just hard to film for a puff piece.
 Part is also the fact that wheeling someone out on camera missing limbs isn’t cool either.
 The biggest part is money.

 Prosthesis manufactures for years have been making money hand over fist for Prosthetic limbs that aren’t nearly as good as some of the 3d printed limbs at less than 1/4th the cost.